Welcome to the ultimate survival guide to traveling in Costa Rica!

 - Use Waze.
 It’s the best GPS app and will take you to alternative routes to avoid traffic.

 - Always roll up your windows, lock the doors when driving and put your belongings on the floor.
-It’s not super common but there are some sections of San Jose where they will rob people when they’re at a traffic light.

 Tips for rural driving (Guanacaste, South Pacific, Osa Peninsula, Caribbean)